RNFcraft/Synthetic-Life/CURRENT_STATUS.md

 ## NEXT GATE

-**CONTINUOUS WORLD COMPLETION**
+**SCALING CLEANUP**

 Not started.
-It covers `WORLD_SPAWN` absolute-time scheduling, maintenance timers, and removal of the remaining heartbeat dependency.
+Continuous World completion and the native SDL3/OpenGL observer are complete.

 ## FRONTIER MODIFIED FILES